yst1979/yst1979.github.io/_posts/2018-07-18-self-learning-part2.md

 2. Persistent storage (non volatile storage)
   * EBS (volume)
+    * 99.999 % availability, about 5 minutes down time per year
+    * Annual failure rate is about 0.1% to 0.2% (AFR)
     * Mountable, only to EC2 in same AZ
     * Block level storage
     * Auto replicate within its AZ